Philippe Pastor

 Philippe Pastor (born 1961) is a Monegasque artist.
 An abstract expressionist, his work has been exhibited in Europe, Africa, Asia and the United States.
-A participant of the 2007 Venice Biennale, he represents Monaco's art scene at the Expo 2015.
+A participant of the 2007 Venice Biennale, he represented Monaco's art scene at the Expo 2015.

 Early life

 Pastor was born in 1961 in Monaco.
 His father, Victor Pastor, was a billionaire real estate developer.
 His paternal grandfather, Gildo Pastor, developed most of the residential buildings along Monaco's coastline.
 He has two brothers, Jean-Victor and Patrice, and a sister, Marie-Helene.
 Following his father's death with a net wealth of $5.4 billion, Bloomberg considers each of his four children to be billionaires.